formatjs/formatjs/website/docs/react-intl/components.md

 **Formatting Number using `unit`**

-Currently this is part of [Unified NumberFormat](https://github.com/tc39/proposal-unified-intl-numberformat) which is stage 3.
+Currently this is part of ES2020 [NumberFormat](https://tc39.es/ecma402/#numberformat-objects).
 We've provided a polyfill [here](../polyfills/intl-numberformat.md) and `react-intl` types allow users to pass in a [sanctioned unit](../polyfills/intl-numberformat.md#SupportedUnits).
 For example:

 ```tsx
 <FormattedNumber